XanaduAI/qml-benchmarks/README.md

 ```

 If the model samples binary data, it is recommended to construct models that sample binary strings (rather than $\pm1$ valued strings)
 to align with the datasets designed for generative models.
-The repository currently contains two classical generative models:
-a restricted Boltzmann machine and a simple energy based model (called DeepEBM) that uses a multi-layer perceptron as its energy function.
-Energy based models with more structure can easily be constructed by replacing the multilayer perception neural network by
+Energy based models can easily be constructed by replacing the multilayer perceptron neural network in `DeepEBM` by
-any other differentiable network written in flax.
+any other differentiable network written in `flax`.

 ## Datasets